 It’s obvious that different species of wood would have different properties, such as their specific gravity or density.
 To account for this, a good wood moisture meter offers different species settings to ensure accurate readings.

 But if your meter doesn’t allow for those differences, the readings you get may result in poor decisions about applied finishes or the wood’s readiness to be installed.

-With an accurate, reliable wood moisture meter that allows you to easily change species settings, you’ll know you’re getting accurate readings even when measuring the MC of different species.
+With an accurate, reliable wood moisture meter that allows you to change species settings easily, you’ll know you’re getting accurate readings even when measuring the MC of different species.

 #4.
 Not knowing your environment’s EMC